ihor-delta/delta/README.md

 - using mecanisms of @CI as messanger available under the principle of *conscious* messaging where all the messages are private. *Subconscious* messaging is forbidden.
 Limitation is 1 message for each representative per day.
 Market is forbidden.
   - individual-individual communication where messages are possible with emotional context
   - individual-group communication where:
-    - for group which send a message for a representative, message is possible under the condition of 1 message per day and as a summary of all the messages (in form of understanding of situation by the algorythm of @TLK) of all representatives if group, or all representatives of social institution(s)
+    - for group which send a message for a representative, message is possible under the condition of 1 message per day and as a summary of all the messages (in form of understanding of situation as image by the algorythm of @TLK) of all representatives if group, or all representatives of social institution(s)
     - responsible for answering messages is chosen by group according to the principle of "situative authorities principle based on typology of representatives"
     - generation-group communication is possible under the condition of experience in general sharing messages according to challenges were passed
     - nation-group communication is possible under the rule of cooperation-oriented messages only according to challenges we have to pass as specie to reach The Venus Project for everybody of representatives of mankind and these messages are public